 Scholarships are awarded annually to qualifying undergraduate students and are subject to conditions established by donors and The Southern Baptist Theological Seminary.
-All financial aid applicants must complete the online SBTS financial aid application and send three thank you letters by the applicable deadline.
+All financial aid applicants must complete the online SBTS financial aid application by the applicable deadline - August 1 for the fall semester and January 1 for the spring semester.
 Additionally, applicants must be enrolled as a full-time undergraduate degree student taking classes at our main campus In Louisville, KY.
 Applicants on academic or disciplinary probation are ineligible for SBTS financial aid.
 Students may apply for one of the following: